Delivery Driver's Guide to UK Courier Insurance 2025

 As a delivery driver, you should have three essential types of insurance.
 The first one is van insurance, which covers theft and damages.
 The next is liability insurance, safeguarding you against personal injury claims.
 Lastly, there is goods in transit cover, protecting against losses or damages.

-When it comes to rates, there are several factors that an insurance companies assesses, such as driving experience, age, any driving claims or convictions, delivery radius, location of the van parked overnight, and types of delivery vans (long or short wheel based) used.
+When it comes to rates, there are several factors that an insurance company assesses, such as driving experience, age, any driving claims or convictions, delivery radius, location of the van parked overnight, and types of delivery vans (long or short wheel based) used.

 At Pegasus Couriers, we ensure our drivers have the best possible cover linked to their role.
 We take pride in offering our drivers the most competitive industry rates negotiated by our fleet team.